Meep633/websci-labs/README.md

 Make any last changes to make your project look complete.

 ---
-For more information on these labs, please look at `assignment.pdf` in each lab folder.
+Note: For more information on these labs, please look at `assignment.pdf` in each lab folder.